 A: When MTV stopped playing music videos, it created a huge cultural hole.

 If you want to find out something about sports, you can go to ESPN.
 If you want news, you can go to CNN or Fox.
 If you want to find out about music now you have to go to the Internet.
 When I was coming up as an artist, I had a platform, at least I had a chance to perform on BET, MTV, "Soul Train."
 Having Don Cornelius or Dick Clark -- or Ed Sullivan back in the day -- court you as something to look out for, that's what you aspired to do.

 We are living in a great time right now where this millennial generation has decided they are going to take their independence and entrepreneurship into their own hands and start making their own videos and records and distributing them.
 We need a platform.
-We need music to be covered and reported with a level of journalistic integrity.

 Q: What makes Revolt different from what's out there already?

 A: This is a multi-platform venture.
 We will simultaneously be on all screens.
 It's the first brand, or network, that specializes on Millennials to be built in the social media age.
 One of the things I'm most excited about is helping the future of music.
 When we lost that platform from other outlets and shows, that left a gaping hole in the culture.
 We plan on filling that hole and being a trusted authority.

 Q: But the generation you're targeting has grown accustomed to gathering news on social media, and while music videos are played on some networks, YouTube and Vevo offer artists a wider audience.

 A: To be honest BET and MTV changed their business model and (largely) stopped playing music.
 As a result, (online) is what kids went to.
 The television experience two years from now will be different.
 You'll be able to take it with you wherever you're at.